Friday, December 20, 2013

 When do you use Justified Alignment?
 Basically in textbooks and it also makes the perfect alignment when talking about margins.

-What is remembered, good styling, and bad styling?
-Why?
-Bad styling is more remembered, because it just looks bad and it makes you laugh about it.
+styling is more remembered, because it just looks bad and it makes you laugh

 What is legibility?
 Basically means can a person read it.